Some arrhythmias, or irregular heartbeats, need treatment, many do not. Read about your child’s specific type and find a checklist for parents.

 22q11.2 Deletion Disorders

 Also called DiGeorge Syndrome and Velocardiofacial Syndrome.
 A high percentage of children with this genetic immune system disorder are born with heart defects.

 HBP isn’t just a disease for adults.
 Teens, children and even babies can have it.
 Treating it can be as easy as helping your child develop heart-healthy habits.

 Cardiomyopathy is a chronic disease in which the heart muscle becomes inflamed and doesn't work as well as it should.
 Find out what to expect.

 Raised cholesterol levels early in life may play a role in the development of atherosclerosis (fatty plaque in arteries) in adulthood.
-Learn the recommended levels for children.

 If your child is born with a heart defect today, the chances are better than ever that the problem can be overcome and a normal adult life will follow.